 Academic Program Assessment Report

 Assessment is a term commonly used to encompass the process of gathering and using evidence to guide improvements.

 SACSCOC requires that an institution "identifies expected outcomes, assesses the extent to which it achieves these outcomes, and provides evidence of seeking improvement based on analysis of the results".

 Be sure to SAVE your progress as you work!

+Academic Program

-Academic Program Spanish, B.A.
+Spanish, B.A.

-Submission Year 2020-2021
+Submission Year 2021-2022

-Assessment Coordinator Name Pedro J. Lopes Enter Assessment Coordinator Email plopes@lander.edu
+Assessment Coordinator Name

+Pedro J. Lopes

+Enter Assessment Coordinator Email plopes@lander.edu
-Program Goal

 Goal

-Goal 1

 Program Goals are broad and overarching statements about the skills, knowledge, and dispositions students are expected to gain by the end of their course of study (big picture).
 They support the Institution's Mission/Goals.

-Program Goal

 To comply with Program Productivity standards as defined by the South Carolina Commission on Higher Education.

-Pillar of Success Supported

-High-Demand, Market-Driven Programs

-Outcomes

-Outcome 1

 Outcomes are specific, measurable statements that reflect the broader goals.

 Academic Programs are required to develop Student Learning Outcomes, which describe knowledge, skills, and values that students are expected to gain as a result of their educational experiences.

 Academic Programs may also develop Operational Outcomes, which describe the level of performance of an operational aspect of a program or office (ex. graduation rates, retention, employment data).

-Most goals have at least two outcomes measured.

-What type of Outcome would you like to add?
 Operational Outcome

-Enter Outcome

 Major Enrollment.

-Timeframe for this Outcome 2019-2020

-Performance Target for "Met"

 Using a five-year rolling average, the number of students enrolled in the major (a) for Baccalaureate programs is greater than or equal to 12.5, (b) for Master's/First Professional is greater than or equal to 6.

-Performance Target for "Partially Met"

 Not Applicable.

-Performance Target for "Not Met"

 Using a five-year rolling average, the number of students enrolled in the major (a) for Baccalaureate programs is less than 12.5 (b) for Master's/First Professional is less than 6.

-As sess ment Meas sur e Us sed

 Enrollment and Graduation data extracted from Banner.

-Frequency of Assessment Annually.
+Annually.

-Data Collected for this Timeframe (Results) 15.4 Score (Met=3, Partially Met=2, Not Met=1) 3 Comments/Narrative Enrollment numbers in the program has increased since the previous assessment cycle but persists in falling short of our best expectations.
+Enrollment numbers in the program has decreased slightly since the previous assessment cycle and persists in falling short of our best expectations.
 This is due to a few factors exogenous to the program itself.
 On one hand, foreign language teaching in high-schools across the state has been dwindling (in addition to the regrettable fact foreign languages are not offered any earlier in public schools), results in high-school graduates lacking an earlier foundation in a foreign language who thus do not feel inclined to pursue a college degree in Spanish.
 This produces a vicious circle in the form of foreign-language teacher shortage, in spite of the markedly high-demand for bilingual graduates in the workforce.
+Recent measures aimed at increasing enrollment in the program will still take some more time to materialize.

 In any case, it has to be mentioned that the numbers fail to reflect the high(er) volume of students who engage in the program as minors, not to mention the service that the program provides in the context of its courses fulfilling Lander's World Cultures General Education requirement.
-Resources Needed to Meet/Sustain Results N/A Explanation of How Resources Will Be Used N/A Outcome 2 Outcomes are specific, measurable statements that reflect the broader goals.
-Academic Programs are required to develop Student Learning Outcomes, which describe knowledge, skills, and values that students are expected to gain as a result of their educational experiences.
-Academic Programs may also develop Operational Outcomes, which describe the level of performance of an operational aspect of a program or office (ex. graduation rates, retention, employment data).
-Most goals have at least two outcomes measured.
-What type of Outcome would you like to add?
-Operational Outcome Enter Outcome Completions (Degrees Awarded).